neotsn/spotter_status/README.md

 3. A DB check is made for the hash and if none exists, the process continues
 4. The outlook is parsed for its printed timestamp, affected counties list, spotter activation statement
 5. All the pieces are then saved to the database.
-6. For every spotter activation statement, a Direct Message is issued to the users requesting reports for that NWS Office location
+6. For every spotter activation statement, a Direct Message is issued to the users requesting HWOs for that NWS Office location

 ##Contributing, Questions, Help
 This is my first publicly open-source project, and as such, I'm open to contributions.
 I am still fleshing out things like roadmap and all the various features of GitHub.
 If you have ideas, feature requests, or code enhancements, get in touch with me on twitter [@neotsn] [neotsn_twitter], or here, and we can discuss.